Cascade County’s case rate continuing the drop, active cases down; vaccine clinic Friday and Saturday

 Over the last week, 408 people were vaccinated, according to CCHD.

+As of June 4, there were 14 active cases associated with Great Falls Public Schools.

-In the last week, there was one breakthrough case, bringing the total to date to 20 in the county, according to CCHD.
+In the last week, there was one breakthrough case, bringing the total to date to 20 in the county, according to CCHD, of those two were hospitalized and one died.
+The latest breakthrough case is not hospitalized.

 There were no new variant cases over the last week and the total remains 16, according to CCHD.